PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

 that has been sent with the notification.
 Remember to do a listen query first, otherwise :meth:`pgobject.getnotify` will always return ``None``.

+.. versionchanged:: 4.1
+    Support for payload strings was added in version 4.1.

 inserttable -- insert a list into a table
 -----------------------------------------